 Platelet Rich Plasma or PRP is blood plasma with concentrated platelets.
 The concentrated platelets found in PRP contain huge reservoirs of bioactive proteins, including growth factors that are vital to initiate and accelerate tissue repair and regeneration.
-These bioactive proteins initiate connective tissue healing: bone, tendon, and ligament regeneration and repair, promote development of new blood vessels, and stimulate the healing process.
+These bioactive proteins help to decrease unwanted inflammation while also stimulating the healing process.
+The result is decreased pain and improved function.
 If you are planning a treatment appointment please complete this form before your visit.

 - Single visit, single joint injected: $400

 - Three visit bundle, single joint injected: $975

 - Three visit bundle, two joints injected: $1700

 - Three visit bundle, three joints injected: $2250

 Repetitive movements can strain tendons and cause pain, swelling, and difficulty in movement.
 PRP therapy assists tendon repair and heals the tissue instead of masking the pain.
 PRP for tendonitis is typically administered by a specialized radiologist with ultrasound guidance.

 PRP Therapy is an innovative, all-natural treatment option for joint pain and tendon injuries.
 It’s a safe, non-surgical treatment that utilizes proteins and growth factors within platelets and plasma from your own blood.